The pricing of storage on Sia is competitive amongst hosts.

 In addition to the basic cost of renting storage, there are a few other fees that you'll be subject to paying as a renter.
 These vary from host to host, as hosts set their own prices individually, but on average:

-You can get a more exact idea of the cost of renting on Sia based on your specific renting requirements using our Renting Calculator.
+You can get a more exact idea of the cost of renting on Sia based on your specific renting requirements using our Renter Tools.

 When you rent storage on Sia, the contract length is set to about 3 months by default.
 Therefore, when you upload files, you will be charged for 3 months worth of storage at that time.
 Budget accordingly!
-For example, if storage is about 50 SC/TB/Month and you plan on utilizing a full terabyte, plan to allocate at least 150 SC for the cost of storage over 3 months.
+For example, if storage is about 1000 SC/TB/Month and you plan on utilizing a full terabyte, plan to allocate at least 3000 SC for the cost of storage over 3 months.
+Current Prices

 Once you set an allowance (explained below), Sia will start to find hosts and form contracts with them.
 Sia currently picks hosts automatically based on a number of Host Scoring metrics, which take things like storage prices and host uptime into account.
 Sia will form contracts with 50 hosts by default, distribute your data to 30 of them, and find new hosts automatically if any of your existing hosts go offline or lose your data.
 Sia will also sometimes create more than 50 contracts if it finds new hosts that are more competitive (in terms of the Host Scoring metrics) than your current hosts.